Savepeter2/Accomodation-Services-Backend-App/README.md

-Deployed API URL: You can test the endpoints here on swagger: https://accom-services-app.onrender.com/docs#/
+You can test the endpoints here, Deployed API URL: https://accom-services-app.onrender.com/docs#/